andrewgdotcom/ason/ason.md

 * A typed Ctrl-A SHOULD indicate a new header and a typed Ctrl-B SHOULD end the header and start the text.
     * The editor SHOULD autocomplete the magic key and offer the user a menu of structure types.
-    * The editor SHOULD autocomplete the trailing [EOT] so that the user does not have to type it (given that Ctrl-D often causes connections to drop when typed).
+    * The editor SHOULD autocomplete the trailing [ETX] so that the user does not have to type Ctrl-C.
 * [FS, GS, RS, US] SHOULD be entered using Ctrl-4 to Ctrl-7

 An ASON-aware IDE MAY also conform to the following: